Focus on

 What is Your Budget?

-A big mistake many start-up dentists make is to underestimate the initial cost of getting their business started.
-This can very quickly result in scrambling for additional funding with high interest rates or maxing out credit cards.
+A big mistake many start-up dentists make is underestimating the initial cost of getting their practice started.
+This can quickly result in scrambling for additional funding with high interest rates or maxing out credit cards.

-It’s very important that you estimate as best you can for initial costs to get your office up and running, and to sustain day-to-day operating expenses for the first few months.
-Don’t forget to anticipate any unexpected costs in your estimate.
+It is critical that you estimate – as best as you can – the initial costs to get your office up and running.
+It is also important to budget for day-to-day operating expenses for the first few months and do your best to anticipate unexpected costs in your estimate.

 We provide Financial Planning and Consulting Services.